Hillal Soudani

-El Arabi Hilal Soudani (العربي هلال سوداني; born 25 November 1987) is an Algerian professional footballer who plays as a forward for Saudi Professional League club Damac and the Algeria national team.
+El Arabi Hilal Soudani (العربي هلال سوداني; born 25 November 1987) is an Algerian professional footballer who plays as a winger for Slovenian PrvaLiga club Maribor.

-Soudani made his international debut in 2010, and featured at the 2013, 2015 and 2017 editions of the Africa Cup of Nations, as well as the 2014 FIFA World Cup in Brazil.
-As of November 2019, he has won 54 international caps and scored 24 goals, making him Algeria's sixth-highest goalscorer in history.
+Soudani made his international debut for Algeria in 2010, and featured at the 2013, 2015 and 2017 editions of the Africa Cup of Nations, as well as the 2014 FIFA World Cup in Brazil.
+Overall, he won 56 international caps and scored 24 goals, making him Algeria's eight highest goalscorer.

 Club career

 ASO Chlef

 Born in Chlef, Soudani began his career in the junior ranks of his hometown club ASO Chlef.
 In May 2006, aged 19, he made his first team debut for the club as a substitute against USM Annaba in the 28th round of the 2005–06 Algerian Championnat National, coming on for Samir Zaoui in the 72nd minute.

 In 2008, Soudani was chosen as the 2008 Young Player of the Year by DZFoot after scoring 11 goals in 24 games in the 2007–08 season.

 In June 2011, Soudani went on trial with French Ligue 2 club Le Mans FC.